jiadreamran/my_blog/_posts/2017-03-12-hadoop-installation.md

 vim ~/.bash_profile
 ```

-For people like me who have a headache with vim, here are some common usage of it:
+For people like me who have headaches with vim, here are some common usage of it:
 - In a newly opened vim window, press "a" to begin edit.
 - Press "Esc" to quit editing mode.
 - In non-editing mode, hold "Shift" and press "Z" and "Z" to save your change and exit.
 - In non-editing mode, hold "Shift" and press "Z" and "Q" to quit without saving.
 - After creation of bash_profile file, here is what I put in there:

 ```bash